 Most business owners start a business to make money, focusing on selling products/ services to generate income.
 However, the business remains dependent on the founder for survival, i.e. it’s a “Company of One”, and the owner is stuck with a job after years of hard work.
 The solution is to build your business from the onset with the intent to sell it.
 Michael Gerber’s best-selling “The E-Myth” and “The E-Myth Revisited” focus on helping business owners to think differently about their business.
 This book takes it beyond the E-Myth (Entrepreneurship Myth) to focus on how to start and build a scalable business that can be sold.
-In this summary of Beyond the E-Myth, we’ll give an overview of the key components to build a saleable company.
+In this free summary of Beyond the E-Myth, we’ll give an overview of the key components to build a saleable company.

 GROWING FROM 1 TO 1,000

 Ultimately, a successful business is not one that sells a lot of products or services; it’s one that is such a great product in itself, that people want to buy the entire business.
 In short, your business is your primary product, and a great business is one that can scale without its founder.